 - Enter the four-digit passcode that appears on your Apple TV's display to connect.

-The touch interface that appears on your iPhone or iPad screen will replicate the function of the original Apple TV Remote except for the volume buttons.
-If your Apple TV is set up to stream audio to an AirPlay/Bluetooth speaker or headset, then you can use the volume buttons on your iOS device to adjust the output volume.
+The touch interface that appears on your iPhone or iPad screen will replicate the function of the original Apple TV Remote.
+If your Apple TV is set up to stream audio to an AirPlay/Bluetooth speaker or headset, you can use the volume buttons on your iOS device to adjust the output volume.
 Otherwise, you'll have to continue to adjust sound levels using the dedicated remote, your television, or any hi-fi equipment your Apple TV is connected to.
 With that in mind, here's a quick breakdown of the touchscreen controls that are available to you.

 - The large gray space in the middle of the onscreen interface acts as the touchpad.
 You can swipe it to move through Apple TV menus, tap it to select items, and use both actions to rewind and fast-forward media during playback.